Akargzom/mega-giga-tabs/readme.txt

 == Description ==

+Its tabs plugin that helps u make ur tabs giga-mega!
-Its tabs plugin.
-U need only activate it and activate SCF plugin, then just get ur giga-mega-tabs!
+U need only activate it and activate SCF plugin, edit ur tabs with custom fields(screens 1 and 2) then just get ur giga-mega-tabs with shortcode-icon in ur panel of post edit, dont forget the title of ur tab (screen 3)
 And edit css if u need. :)

 == Installation ==

 == Frequently Asked Questions ==